calroth/watch-kit-pro/README.md

 -----------

 If you're reading this, you're probably interested in the source code.
 Maybe you're interested in building it.
-Maybe you're interested in seeing how we solved a problem or how we implemented something of note.
+Maybe you're interested in seeing how we solved a problem, or how we implemented something of note, or what's changed recently.
 You're welcome to take a browse or a fork!

 Watch Kit Pro uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.